Boundary Estate: Old Nichol rookery

 In 1680, John Nichol of Gray's Inn, who had built seven houses here, leased 4.75 acre of gardens for 180 years to a London mason, Jon Richardson, with permission to dig for bricks.
 The land became piecemeal with houses built by several sub-lessees.
 Many of the streets were named after Nichol, and by 1827, the 5 acre estate consisted of 237 houses.

 Henry Mayhew visited Bethnal Green in 1850, and noted for The Morning Chronicle the trades in the area: tailors, costermongers, shoemakers, dustmen, sawyers, carpenters, cabinet makers and silkweavers.
 In the area, it was noted:

 Roads were unmade, often mere alleys, small houses without foundations, subdivided and often around unpaved courts.
 An almost total lack of drainage and sewerage was made worse by the ponds formed by the excavation of brickearth.
 Pigs and cows in back yards, noxious trades like boiling tripe, melting tallow, or preparing cat's meat, slaughter houses, dustheaps, and 'lakes of putrefying night soil' added to the filth.

 In about 1860, in A Visit to the Rookery of St Giles and its Neighbourhood, he mentions the area again and uses the term rookery.

 The vicar of St Philip's, the church serving the Nichol, quoted by Frederick Engels, stated that in 1844 "conditions were far worse than in a northern industrial parish, that population density was 8.6 people to a (small) house, and that there were 1,400 houses in an area less than 400 yd square"; and in 1861 John Hollingshead, of The Morning Post, in his Ragged London noted that the Nichol had grown even more squalid in the last 20 years as old houses decayed and traditional trades became masks for thieves and prostitutes.
 The Builder in 1863, noted the numbers inhabiting unfit cellars, the lack of sanitation and that running water was only available for 10–12 minutes each day.

 For ecclesiastical purposes, the Old Nichol was part of the parish of Holy Trinity, Shoreditch, from 1866.
-However, no church building or services were held in a hay loft above a stable.
+However, there was no church building and services were held in a hay loft above a stable.
 Eventually, a site on Old Nichol Street was built.

-The 1896 novel A Child of the Jago by Arthur Morrison is set in a fictionalised version of Old Nichol.